-By singling out participants with a poor performance before the training, the natural variation in the performances might lead to an improved performance after the training due to a regression towards the mean.
+By singling out participants with poor performance before the training, the natural variation in performance might lead to improved performance after the training due to a regression towards the mean.
 However, the improvements were statistically significant when analysed for all participants as well.
-Further research should investigate how many rounds of the game would be optimal for training the average citizen scientist and if more rounds led to better performances for the participants who still received low scores after the training, i.e. if the optimal number of rounds could be adapted depending on the citizen scientist.
+Further research should investigate how many rounds of the game would be optimal for training the average citizen scientist and if more rounds would lead to better performance for the participants who still received low scores after the training, i.e. if the optimal number of rounds should be adapted depending on the citizen scientist.

-A disproportionately large number of study participants in the study had a university degree (85 %) due to the bias in the social network of the authors, recruitment at the university, a tendency of people being more interested in university studies if they have been to university themselves, and the study being conducted in English.
-Many other citizen science projects also report higher participation of university-educated citizen scientists (Brossard et al., 2005; Crall et al., 2011; Overdevest et al., 2004), indicating that the participants of this study might not be that different from the actual citizen scientists in the CrowdWater project.
+A disproportionately large number of study participants in the study had a university degree (85%) due to the bias in the social network of the authors, recruitment at the university, a tendency of people being more interested in university studies if they have been to university themselves and the study being conducted in English.
+Many other citizen science projects also report higher participation of universityeducated citizen scientists (Brossard et al., 2005; Crall et al., 2011; Overdevest et al., 2004), indicating that the participants of this study might not be that different from the actual citizen scientists in the CrowdWater project.